 3. The payment term for all other amounts is 14 days after the invoice date.

 4. Each payment, regardless of any description provided with the payment, will serve to settle the invoice that has been outstanding the longest.

 5. The price for study materials is included in the tuition fee.
 The following are not included in the tuition fee: costs attached to the purchase of personal items (laptop, clothing, pens etc.), costs attached to internships, final theses and travel expenses.
-Photocopying and printing costs are also not included, with the exception of a photocopying/printing card good for 150 black and white sheets, which will be provided to the Student.
-For a Continuing student who started the Bachelor programme prior to academic year 2018/2019 and who pays a custom price, the price for study materials is not included in the tuition fee.
+Photocopying and printing costs are also not included.
+For a Continuing student who started the Programme prior to academic year 2018/2019 and who pays a custom price, the price for study materials is not included in the tuition fee.

-6. The study programme fee is annually indexed with a maximum of 3% for Continuing students, as mentioned in the study guide 2020/2021.
-This price guarantee applies only if the Student has registered prior to 1 February (1 October for January enrolment).
+6. The Study programme fee is annually indexed with a maximum of 3% for Continuing students, as mentioned in the study guide 2021/2022.
+This price guarantee applies only if the Student has registered prior to 1 February (1 September for January enrolment).
 To applications after the aforementioned dates, fees as listed in the study guide that applies to the next academic year apply.

 8. The fee for attending the same Study year for the second time is equal to 50% of the fee set out in the study guide that applies to the academic year in which the Student wishes to follow the study year for the second time.
-It is conditional for this that the Student has completely attended the Study year during the first academic year (has not cancelled in the interim) and has paid the Study programme fee attached thereto no later than one month prior to the start of the second academic year.
-If the Student has not fulfilled both conditions, the price as referred to in the study guide, as this price is recorded for the new academic year, will apply for the second academic year.
+As an additional requirement, the Study programme fee of taking the Academic year for the first time must be paid in full no later than one month prior to the start of the new academic year.
+If the Student fails to meet this requirement, the fee of the new academic year as listed in the study guide will apply.

 9. Non-attendance of lectures (for example due to sickness) will not result in reduction in tuition fees, or other fees.